9K52 Luna-M: Iraq

-During the 2003 invasion of Iraq, the Headquarters of the 2nd Brigade, US 3rd Infantry Division, Tactical Operations Center (TOC) of U.S Col. David Perkins, was targeted and struck by either an Iraqi FROG-7 rocket or an Ababil-100 SSM missile, killing three soldiers and two embedded journalists.
+During the 2003 invasion of Iraq, the Headquarters of the 2nd Brigade, US 3rd Infantry Division, Tactical Operations Center (TOC) of U.S Col. David Perkins, was targeted and struck by either an Iraqi Frog-7 rocket or an Ababil-100 SSM missile, killing three soldiers and two embedded journalists.
 Another 14 soldiers were injured, and 22 vehicles destroyed or seriously damaged, most of them Humvees.

 Yugoslavia

-In the course of the Yugoslav Wars, Serb forces launched FROG-7 rockets on a number of Croatian forces, like Orašje, Croatian military stronghold, in the outskirts of Zupanja, on 2 December 1992, where several civilians were killed, or the military airport Zagreb, on 11 September 1993, while the battle of Medak Pocket was still going on.
+In the Yugoslav Wars, Serb forces launched Frog-7 rockets on a number of Croatian forces, like Orašje, a Croatian military stronghold, on the outskirts of Zupanja, on 2 December 1992, where several civilians were killed, and the military airport Zagreb, on 11 September 1993, while the battle of Medak Pocket was still going on.